mamaheux/CNC/control/README.md

 ```

 ## Linux Setup
-Add the following line with `sudo visudo`
+Execute the following command `sudo visudo` and add the following line at the end.
 ```
-%users ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown
+%sudo ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown
 ```